commanded/eventstore/guides/Cluster.md

 Running EventStore on multiple nodes that are not connected together to form a cluster will result in one listener process and database connection per node.

+## Subscriptions

+PostgreSQL's [advisory locks](https://www.postgresql.org/docs/current/static/explicit-locking.html#ADVISORY-LOCKS) are used to limit each uniquely named subscription to run at most once.
+This prevents multiple instances of a subscription from running on different nodes.
+Advisory locks are faster than table locks, are stored in memory to avoid table bloat, and are automatically cleaned up by the server at the end of the session.

 ## Running on a cluster

 1. Configure the EventStore to use the `:distributed` registry in the environment config (e.g. `config/config.exs`):